dankilman/pysource/README.md

 pip install https://github.com/dankilman/pysource/archive/master.tar.gz
 ```

-The following should probably be placed in `.bashrc` or something similiar.
+The following should probably be placed in `.bashrc` or something similar.
 The functions `pysource` and `def` are sourced in this shell script.
 ```bash
 source $(which pysource.sh)